 As school sports kick off this fall, many young athletes will try sports for the very first time.
 Working closely with your child’s pediatrician or specialist, you can support your child’s health and sports performance on and off the field.

-“The best thing parents can do to support their child in sports is to make sure they have a healthy and nutritious diet, that they’re getting plenty of sleep and staying well hydrated,” said Dr. Joseph Iero, Orthopedic Surgeon at CHI St. Joseph Health Orthopaedic Associates.
+“The best thing parents can do to support their child in sports is to make sure they have a healthy and nutritious diet, that they’re getting plenty of sleep and staying well hydrated,” said Dr. Joseph Iero, Orthopedic Surgeon at St. Joseph Health Orthopaedic Associates.

 Sports physicals are also important to your athlete’s health and wellness because often, in daily, hectic life, your child will not be seen for an annual physical by their physician.
 A pediatrician or family physician will use milestones to evaluate your child year after year, as well as make sure your child is fit for sports.